verklegarden/schnorr-on-evm/EIP.md

 This document specifies a Schnorr signature scheme over the secp256k1 elliptic curve in combination with the keccak256 hash function.

+> NOTE
+>
-TODO: A reference implementation is provided in `crysol`.
+> A reference implementation is provided in [verklegarden/crysol](https://github.com/verklegarden/crysol)

 ## Introduction

+Ethereum's EOA addresses are based on ECDSA signatures.
+However, on the application level it is totally fine to use different cryptographic systems, such as different elliptic curves or signature schemes.

+Examples:
+- secp256r1 precompile
+- BLS12-381 precompiles and BLS signature algorithm

+However, each have issues:
+- ECDSA -> many... (nonce creation, malleability, non-provable)
+- BLS -> expensive, pairing assumption

 Schnorr signatures provide a number of advantages compared to ECDSA signatures: